Where we are now (November 2017)

 Following the designation of the area, the Council established a Working Party to draw up the Plan and engaged the services of a professional architect planner to assist in the process.

 Over the course of the following two years, the Plan was developed through public meetings, interaction with the community and promotional activities about the developing plan and meetings with stakeholders.
-A draft plan with its appendices was published in June 2016 for consultation and comment.
+A draft plan with its appendices was published in June 2016 for preliminary local consultation and comment.

-The approach in the Plan is to identify distinct Character Areas within Croxley Green and develop objectives, policies and aims to protect the areas from inappropriate development in future.
+The approach in the Plan was to identify distinct Character Areas within Croxley Green and develop objectives, policies and aims to protect the areas from inappropriate development in future.
 Twelve different Character Areas have been identified with their own unique features.
 Further policies and aims cover sustainability, housing, leisure and community facilities, recreational open space, retail and employment, the environment and public safety.

-The Council has received some very positive feedback following public consultation in 2016 and thanks all those who contributed their constructive views and comments.
+The Council received some very positive feedback following public consultation in 2016 and thanks all those who contributed their constructive views and comments.

-At the Council Meeting on Thursday 15 December 2016, the Council approved all four of the Neighbourhood Plan documents for submission to TRDC subject to any necessary corrections or minor amendments and that authority to approve such corrections and amendments be ultimately delegated to the Clerk as Proper Officer in law for the Council.
+At the Council Meeting on Thursday 15 December 2016, the Council approved all four of the Neighbourhood Plan documents for submission to TRDC subject to any necessary corrections or minor amendments and that authority to approve such corrections and amendments be delegated to the Clerk as Proper Officer in law for the Council.

 The documents have been scrutinised and the final submission versions can be viewed by clicking on the links below: